IBM-Blockchain/blockchain-vscode-extension/client/README.md

 - `docker --version`
 - `docker-compose --version`
 - `go version`
+- `java -version`

 ## Smart Contract Development Lifecycle
-_Please note that all commands contributed by this extension are accesible via the VS Code Command Palette.
+_Please note that all commands contributed by this extension are accessible via the VS Code Command Palette.
 The commands outlined below are available from burger menus located on the panel headers, or by right-clicking tree items, in the extension's side bar view._

 The expected smart contract development lifecycle follows several broad points, all possible entirely within VS Code using this extension:
 1. Creating and packaging a smart contract